amanullahshah32/Javascript/README.md

 - Asynchronous JavaScript (callbacks, promises, async/await)
 - Error handling and debugging
 - Modern JavaScript features (ES6+ modules, classes)

+## How to Open Modules in the Browser Console

+To explore any of the modules and see console output:

+1. Navigate to the module folder (e.g., `08_Behind_the_Scene`)
+2. Open the `index.html` file in your web browser
+3. Right-click on the page and select **"Inspect"** or **"Inspect Element"**
+4. Click on the **"Console"** tab to view JavaScript console output
+5. The scripts will execute and display output, errors, and logs in the console

+**For 08_Behind_the_Scene**: This module demonstrates how JavaScript works behind the scenes.
+Open `08_Behind_the_Scene/index.html` in your browser, open the console (F12 or Ctrl+Shift+I), and explore the execution context, variable scope, and how the JavaScript engine processes code.

 ## Resources Used